 Today, most companies have corporate cards reserved only for senior management.
 Google, on the other hand, has decided to give one to every employee (see tweet above).
 This doesn’t just symbolise the amount of freedom and trust, but it is also a rational business decision to automate their expenses.
-In this case, the employees are not just allowed to spend when they need to get their job done, but also to use the company funds to do so.
+In this case, the employees are not just allowed to spend what they need to in order to get their job done well, but also to use the company funds to do so.

 By definition, this goes against everything the approaches mentioned above stand for.
 Unfortunately, this cumbersome bureaucratic process has become a norm for the majority of businesses nowadays.
-And people have learned not just to hate it, but even worse, it can lead to financial straits of your employees, as per this report.
+And people have learned not just to hate it, but even worse, it can lead to employees facing financial straits through no fault of their own, as per this report.

 “Yeah sure, but we are not Google”

-The positive benefits of avoiding the ”organisational drag” like productivity, trust and employee happiness are hard to track with metrics or KPIs.
+The positive benefits of avoiding the “organisational drag” like trust and employee happiness are hard to track with metrics or KPIs.
 For most finance teams it’s much easier to default to something familiar as it gives them more sense of control over what is happening.
-When thinking about new approaches, the two following concerns come up.
+When thinking about new approaches, we’ve found the following two concerns come up most often.

 1. “Would this really work in our company?”

-The cases of Google and Netflix proved different approaches can work even at huge scale.
-But most often, the concern about such a change in systems is not the just the culture shift, it also that of the regulatory nature.
+The cases of Google and Netflix prove that different approaches can work, even at huge scale.
+But most often, the concern about such a change in systems is not the just the culture shift.
+It’s also regulation.

-Company’s spending needs to be tracked properly and receipts serve as a proof of the purchases done for tax and audit purposes.
+Company spending needs to be tracked properly and receipts serve as proof of purchase for tax and audit purposes.
 Expense reports work today because employees are urged to save and hand in their receipts in return for a reimbursement.
-They have a clear incentive to do so, because it is their own money at stake.
+They have a clear incentive to do so, because it’s their own money at stake.

 Expense management software apps make things easier by just adding the image of the receipt instead of storing it.
-As Netflix & Google are technology companies, they have certainly developed a variety of custom smart apps to make sure they oblige with the regulatory requirements, but in the easiest and smart possible way for their employees.
+As Netflix & Google are technology companies, it won’t surprise you to learn they have developed a variety of custom smart apps to make sure they oblige with the regulatory requirements, but in the easiest and smart possible way for their employees.

-Majority of tools out there today will make sure that employees can track their expenses a bit easier, but most end up being too clunky.
-This also doesn’t allow employees enough freedom to follow their judgment when buying things for work, and most importantly, they are in most cases not trusted with company funds to do it.
+The majority of tools out there today will make sure that employees can track their expenses a bit more easily, but most end up being too clunky.
+They don’t allow employees enough freedom to follow their judgment when buying things for work, and most importantly, in most cases workers are not trusted with company funds to do it.